n21rl/islands-vault/Ideas/The Jaw ideas.md

 Dynamic World Events: The unfolding plot will reflect players' decisions, leading to changing alliances, new conflicts, or potential resolutions based on their engagement.

 Character Growth: The moral dilemmas and challenges faced by players will provide rich opportunities for character development, shaping their identities and motivations throughout the campaign.

-# Factions

-## Selvean Appeasers
-- **Objective:** Maintain peace and stability in the Jaw.
-- **Makeup:** Primarily Selveans but includes Steorrian sympathizers who want harmony under Selvean rule.
-- **Methods:** Diplomatic outreach, negotiation, and attempts to incorporate Steorrian customs to reduce friction.

-## The Shadow Legion
-- **Objective:** Incite conflict to force Selvea to engage in war with Steorr, aiming to consolidate Selvean control through strength.
-- **Makeup:** Led by a military leader and includes radical Selvean citizens and former soldiers.
-- **Methods:** Operating secretly, sabotage diplomatic efforts, spark violence, and conduct covert operations to destabilize peace.

-## Steorrian Loyalists
-- **Objective:** Reinstatement of Steorrian governance over the Jaw.
-- **Makeup:** Steorrian settlers and loyalists with lingering ties to the Crown.
-- **Methods:** Passive resistance, fostering unrest, and secretly communicating with Steorrian representatives to build influence.

-## Independentists
-- **Objective:** Independence from both Steorr and Selvea.
-- **Makeup:** Primarily Steorrian settlers feeling abandoned by the Steorrian Crown.
-- **Methods:** Advocacy for self-governance, grassroots organizing, and community-led initiatives to establish autonomy.

-## Natives of the Jaw
-- **Objective:** Retain cultural autonomy and resist colonization by both Steorr and Selvea.
-- **Makeup:** Local non-Steorrian, non-Selvean inhabitants of the Jaw with distinct cultural and regional ties.
-- **Methods:** Maintain their customs and resist external influence, either through isolation or passive resistance, while occasionally collaborating with independentist allies.

-## The Rebellion
-- **Objective:** Achieve independence from Steorr’s control in the Grand Isle.
-- **Makeup:** A distinct faction in the Grand Isle with limited presence in the Jaw.
-- **Methods:** Though not directly active in the Jaw, they have sympathizers and contacts within the independentist groups and occasionally influence local unrest to destabilize Steorrian control indirectly.

-## Jawists
-- **Objective:** Advocate for a uniquely “Jaw-first” autonomy, blending Selvean and Steorrian structures into a hybrid governance.
-- **Makeup:** A mix of disillusioned settlers from both Selvean and Steorrian backgrounds and natives who see value in combining the two powers’ influences.
-- **Methods:** Creating alliances across factions to stabilize the region on their terms, negotiating with both Steorrians and Selveans to recognize the Jaw’s distinct identity.